wojnosystems/go-retry/README.md

 Because I have no service running on port 9999 on my localhost, this emulates a network timeout.
 You can see that this retries 10 times, exponentially backing off until it reaches 500ms, at which point it caps out and will not exceed the MaxWaitBetweenAttempts.

 As you can see, after the context deadline of 2 seconds is exceeded, a 500ms sleep is interrupted and reduced to 245.66ms.
 The retrier then continues to attempt to execute the code again.
 Since Request is context-aware, the http.Client will not execute the request.
 We catch the DeadlineExceeded error and return it immediately to prevent the retry library from executing again.

+# FAQ

+## I want to write my own wait back-off strategy

+Awesome.
+This library is intended to be extensible.
+You should be able to use the retryLoop.* methods to build your own strategies.
+You can basically just pass in a method that indicates how long each round should take.
+Provide your own method to calculate this with any state you need.
+I can easily see building a smarter exponential back-off using retryLoop as a base.

+## Why retry.Skip and retry.Never?

+I found that I was making these where I used this retry library to test.
+These are very nice mocks you can use in your tests from this library.

+# Disclaimer

+Use this library at your own risk.
+Christopher Wojno and any other authors are not liable for any damages.
+No warranty is provided or implied.